aws-samples/amazon-forecast-samples/data_toolkit/Exported_Data_Handlers/Amazon_Athena_Export_Consolidation.md

 from forecast.forecast_export_raw
 ```

-A basic example to read all columns, all rows
+This is the most basic example to read all columns, all rows.
 ```
 select
 *